 Listen to Dr. Andrea Luxton (President of Andrews University) share updates regarding the impact of COVID-19 at Andrews and answer Q&A from alums attending the virtual event.
-Following Dr. Luxton’s talk, Andriy Kharkovyy (Director, Office of Alumni Services) shared a visually appealing presentation full of pictures from Homecoming and updates about Andrews’ campus.
+Following Dr. Luxton’s talk, the Director for Office of Alumni Services shared a visually appealing presentation full of pictures from Homecoming and updates about Andrews’ campus.

 Livestreamed March 26, 2020.
 Office of Alumni Services.